Shirtless Justin Bieber Flaunts Tattooed Torso While Chatting With Mysterious Brunette

 Justin Bieber and his fiance Hailey Baldwin have been the center of attention for media outlets since news of their engagement broke.
 According to Daily Mail, the pop star was photographed flaunting his shirtless, tattooed torso while having a casual conversation with a mysterious brunette during a soccer match in Los Angeles this weekend.

-Unknown to media outlets, the young girl had a vibrant smile on her face as she appeared to be having a casual conversation with Bieber.
-The Canadian born singer as listening intently to the young girl who appeared to be mimicking Bieber’s body language.
+Her identity unknown to media outlets, the young girl had a vibrant smile on her face as she appeared to be having a casual conversation with Bieber.
+The Canadian born singer was listening intently to the young girl who appeared to be mimicking Bieber’s body language.

 The mystery girl sported a coral-colored tank top with matching short black shorts with a coral strip, a black sports bra, and white and coral tennis shoes.
-She – like Bieber – was dressed in very sporty attire.
-Hailey was not in any of the photographs and did not appear to be with her finance.
+She, like Bieber, was dressed in very sporty attire.
+Hailey was not in any of the photographs and did not appear to be with her fiance.

 Trying to keep cool while outside in the L.A. sun, Bieber opted to flaunt his muscular, tattooed torso donning nothing more than a pair of black basketball shorts.
 Justin’s shorts hung down just low enough to reveal his choice in Calvin Klein underwear.
 The singer’s medium-length blonde and brunette locks were sweaty and unkempt as he appeared to be keeping active.